 Setup your SSH config

-We strongly recommend setting up all the SSH options needed for the connection instead of passing them on the command line.
+We strongly recommend setting up all the SSH options needed for the connection in your local ssh config file, instead of passing them on the command line.

 Edit the file ~/.ssh/config on your computer and add the snippet below.
 You may create it if it does not exist.
 You should replace ecmwfusername by your registered ECMWF user and user.address@somewhere.com by your registered email address at ECMWF.